casualGamer-dev/Nuon/src/arch_goals.md

 @page arch_goals High level code design practices

-This page describes the high level design practices for Tor's code.
+This page describes the high level design practices for Nuon's code.
 This design is a long-term goal of what we want our code to look like, rather than a description of how it currently is.